 12:30 pm: Lunch and Coronado Island

-If you’re not too hungry (or after lunch), I suggest you buy a ferry ticket and head to Coronado Island.
-Keep in mind that the ferry leaves every hour on the hour at the dock next to the USS Midway.
-It's a quick 15-minute ride, but you'll get incredible views of the working Navy ships, million-dollar homes, and the San Diego skyline along the way.
+After lunch, get a ferry ticket and journey to Coronado Island.
+Keep in mind that the ferry leaves every hour, on the hour, at the dock next to the USS Midway.
+It's a quick 15-minute ride, and you'll get incredible views of the working Navy ships, million-dollar homes, and the San Diego skyline along the way.

 2:30 pm: Hotel del Coronado